OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.

-### 2.2 MVCR Modes
+### 2.2 MVCR Conformance Profiles

 The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record viable for a number of different contexts, defined by:
 * A) the PI Controller, implied and self-asserted (MINIMUM MVCR)
 * B) and/or Explicit Consent - defined by explicit reference to authoritative policy i.e. regulation,
 * C) and/or Explicit Sharing of PI to specified 3rd Party, ref contract of sharing - defined by scope requirements
-* D) and/or defined by technical scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject, regulation and technical requirement.
-Type of PI, its purpose, context (Confidentiality, Consent Type, Sensitive Information) and sharing. {PI Category, Purpose Category, Sharing}
+* D) and/or defined by functional scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject (Like UST), regulation and or a specific technical requirement.

-The receipt has the Consent Type field in which the scope can be defined as 'Explicit' or a 'Non-Explicit', Consent Type.
-Explicit indicates conformance with the MVCR explicit requirements and/or linking to jurisdictional or domain specific notice, and 3rd party sharing consent requirements.
+The receipt has the Consent Type field in which the scope can be defined as 'MINIMUM MVCR' 'Explicit', 'Compliant' , Consent Type.
+Explicit indicates conformance with the MVCR explicit requirements, complaint is for linking to jurisdictional or domain specific notice requirements, and 3rd party explicit is for granular sharing consent requirements.

-Non-Explicit is non-explicit (for all types of implied consent) and has no compliance claims.
-Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)
+MINIMUM MVCR is for all types of implied or expressed consent, but has no compliance claims besides proof of consent.
+Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table) A consent type can be created as a profile and externally referenced here.  i.e. published on Customer Commons  for a UST Terms Set.

-For the MINIMUM MVCR goto section 6.1.
+For the MINIMUM MVCR ONLY goto section 6.3.
 MINIMUM MVCR CONFORMANCE GUIDE

-(Editors Note: v0.8 has  discussed and is working on consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.
+(Editors Note: v0.8 has  discussed and is close to a consensus for MINIMUM MVCR, which has been the focus of the consent receipt generator (http://api.consentreceipt.org) and the testing for drafting this v0.8.  (put in URL of kantar demo - here )

-In this regard, v0.8 intends to meet the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible to the maximum MVCR.
+ v0.8 (this draft) meets the requirement of providing a Minimum MVCR, but also the structure for the Minimum MVCR to be extensible to the maximum MVCR.
+I,e.
+The most explicit a consent receipt could be.

 The extensions for conformance to explicit consent and for meeting compliance requiremenst are at various levels of spec review and testing by the WG.
-As a result only the MINIMUM MVCR Guide - in this v.08 is avaiable for public review, the full specification a meant for internal  Kantara review. (put in URL of kantar demo - here )
+As a result only the MINIMUM MVCR Guide - in this v.08 is a candidate for public review, 4-6.3, and the remaining spec is meant for internal  Kantara review.

 ### 3 Notational Conventions for Conformance